 Joe Rohrlich, Chief Revenue Officer, Bazaarvoice comments, “The figures highlight the expense associated with driving the green agenda higher up the supply chain.
-It’s clear that the process of remanufacturing products is not to be taken on lightly and where businesses are prioritising consumer demands for greener products, we’re seeing the highest cost figures.”
+It’s clear that the process of remanufacturing products is not to be taken on lightly and where businesses are prioritizing consumer demands for greener products, we’re seeing the highest cost figures.”

 A drop in the ocean

 With climate change and sustainability currently at the very top of the business agenda nationally, almost half of UK respondents express that greener materials within products (49%) would be a feasible solution to making businesses greener as a whole.

 Certainly, remanufacturing products appears to be largely geared towards increasing the product lifecycle, at least three quarters (75%) of European retailers are investing in higher quality materials to this end.

 Elsewhere however, less progress has been made.
 While 88% of British respondents state their business has looked into recyclable packaging, only 36% currently report they have successfully made the change.
 Sadly, this is almost double the uptake seen in Germany (20%), and nearly 3 times higher than in France (13%).